TechZech/GroceryApp/README.md

 * [ ] Healthy foods tracker
 * [X] Profile
 * [ ] Weigh food - package already has weight printed on it
-* [ ] Social media aspect?
+* [X] Social media aspect
-    *

 ### 2. Screen Archetypes

 * Scanner
-   * Get access to camera to scan the barcode of groceries
+   * Utilizes camera to scan any barcode, sends the barcode to a scraper to retrieve item information, and then adds that item to your inventory
-* Grocery list
-   * RecyclerView of groceries you need to buy
 * Inventory
    * Checklist of groceries you currently have
+* Grocery list
+   * RecyclerView of groceries you want to buy
 * Profile
-   * User info, settings
+   * User info and settings
 * Login Screen
     * User can login to their account
 * Registration Screen
     * Create a new account
+* The Feed
+   * Social Media tab that allows user to see what other grocery items friends have bought

 ### 3. Navigation

 **Tab Navigation** (Tab to Screen)

-* Scanner
+* Barcode Scanner
 * Grocery List
 * Inventory
+* The Feed
 * Profile

 **Flow Navigation** (Screen to Screen)